0tii/opengl-conan-vscode-template/ReadMe.md

 If you just want to run your last build, select the corresponding launch option in the `Run and Debug` menu and hit F5.

 ## Screenshots
+> [!NOTE]

-The features displayed require you to install the recommended extensions
+> The features displayed require you to install the recommended extensions

 ### Task Buttons in Activity Bar